nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `Model` component,

 * stores the address book data: all `Client` objects (which are contained in a `UniqueClientList` object), all `Project` objects (which are contained in a `UniqueProjectList` object), and all `TagMapping` objects (which are contained in a `UniqueTagMappingList` object).
 * stores the currently 'selected' `Client` objects (e.g., results of a search query) as a separate _filtered_ list, and stores the currently 'sorted' `Client` objects (e.g., results of a sort query) as a separate _sorted_ list.
-Both lists are exposed to outsiders as an unmodifiable `ObservableList<Client>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+Both lists are exposed to outsiders as an unmodifiable `ObservableList<Client>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.
 * stores the currently 'selected' `Project` objects (e.g., results of a search query) as a separate _filtered_ list, and stores the currently 'sorted' `Project` objects (e.g., results of a sort query) as a separate _sorted_ list.
-Both lists are exposed to outsiders as an unmodifiable `ObservableList<Project>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+Both lists are exposed to outsiders as an unmodifiable `ObservableList<Project>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.
+* stores all `TagMapping` objects in a list that is exposed to outsiders as an unmodifiable `ObservableList<TagMapping`> that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.
 * stores a `UserPref` object that represents the user’s preferences.
-This is exposed to the outside as a `ReadOnlyUserPref` objects.
+This is exposed to the outside as a `ReadOnlyUserPref` object.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 ### Storage component